Laidout/laidout/debian/HOWTOMAKEDEB.md

 		README.md                     :LAIDOUT Version *****
 		all the example docs
 		--> vi debian/changelog debian/laidout.1 docs/doxygen/laidoutintro.txt docs/Doxyfile docs/Doxyfile-with-laxkit configure README.md

-	make sure the Quick Key References in QUICKREF.html are current (make quickref). touch Makefile-toinclude; make touchdepends;
+	make sure the Quick Key References in QUICKREF.html are current (make quickref).

 	make sure configure defaults to 'prefix=/usr/local/'.
-This is what should be in a source tarball make sure 'make' does not try to make lax or laxinterfaces unless laxkit has been downloaded into the source tree...
+This is what should be in a source tarball

-	Make sure all examples have the correct version number.
+	Make sure all examples have the correct version number, and actually load correctly

+	make sure experimental shield is behaving properly  in src/interfaces.cc

+	git commit --all -m'Last minute touchups to this tag'

-4.  ---hide the debugging garbage and commit to the release branch--- make hidegarbage
+4.  ---hide the debugging garbage and commit to the release branch--- touch Makefile-toinclude; make touchdepends;
-	(make sure same is done for laxkit, as Laidout currently statically links against laxkit, which also uses the same system to hide debugging code) make sure experimental shield is active in src/interfaces.cc git commit --all -m'Last minute touchups to this tag' git push
+	make hidegarbage
+	cd src/polyptych/src
+	make hidegarbage
+	cd ../../..
+	git commit --all -m'Hid debugging garbage'

+	git push

+	Delay creating actual release tag until after you test compile, just in case new errors are uncovered.

-5. ---Export a copy of the new tag and make a tarball.---
+5. ---Export a fresh copy of the new tag and make a tarball.---
   a) Clone the new release, and delete the git dir.

-  	   git clone https://github.com/Laidout/laidout.git laidout-(version)
+  	   git clone -b release https://github.com/Laidout/laidout.git laidout-(version)
 	   cd laidout-(version)
-	   git checkout tags/(version)
+	   git branch release
 	   rm -rf .git

 	 If Laxkit is to be included, you should export that to the top laidout dir: